ITUnlp/UniParse/README.md

 # UniParse

 UniParse: A universal graph-based parsing framework, for quick prototyping and comparison of components.
-If you use UniParse, please cite
+[ADD INTRODUCTORY STUFF--NATALIE] If you use UniParse, please cite

 Varab, Daniel and Natalie Schluter.
 (2018).
 UniParse: A universal graph-based parsing framework.
 Complete this reference!!

+[ADD INTRO STUFF--NATALIE]

 ## Installing